-There’s so much to say about Jamuz, and given that there is almost no information out there other than on Fuentes del Silencio’s website, I felt compelled to provide a slightly exhaustive account.
+There’s so much to say about Jamuz, and given that there is almost no information out there other than on Fuentes del Silencio’s website, I am compelled to provide a slightly exhaustive account.
 The story is complex and once through this essay, the magnificence of this region’s potential will be laid bare, as it was for me the first time I tasted Fuentes del Silencio’s wines out of barrel and visited their vineyards.
 First, we’ll start with the grapes, and then we’ll dip our entire foot into the landscape and finally, dive head first in the geology and soil.
 These elements are crucial in revealing only what appears to be the tip of this historic iceberg.

 The principal grape in the region is Mencia, a variety known to grow well in Bierzo to the northwest, and Galicia’s Ribera Sacra, Monterrei and Valdeorras.
 Between them, Jamuz may have the longest growing season and on the average likely the highest level of natural acidity, a quality this variety is not known for.
 Many believe Mencia to be the great red grape of Galicia, but we will see what the coming decades of climate change bring.
 Other reds also show great potential in Galicia, but in Jamuz this is the natural fit.
 Here they render wines with a stronger balance of pleasure alongside the intellect that this grape can transmit from the more stony and visually impressive terroirs further into the Galician Massif.